Manifest Modular Invariance in the Near-Critical Ising Model

 Modular invariance is often studied together with conformal invariance, but modular invariance is in itself a more basic property of any theory in two dimensions defined with periodic boundary conditions.
 In the standard representation of the torus as a lattice in the complex plane, physical quantities should not depend on the arbitrary choice of lattice basis.
 The group of modular transformations is generated by the S and T transformations, that correspond to switching lattice basis vectors (S transformation) and shifting one of the basis vectors by the other (T transformation).

-We hardly need to motivate that physical quantities {\it should} not depend on arbitrary choices, like picking a gauge, or a frame of reference.
-However, sometimes for practical reasons, one makes a choice, and then attempts to provide evidence that this choice did not matter.
-We will argue below that until now, this was the situation for the Ising model near its critical temperature has been treated in the literature.
+Physical quantities {\it should} not depend on arbitrary choices, like picking a gauge, or a frame of reference.
+However, sometimes for practical reasons one makes a choice, and then attempts to provide evidence that this choice did not matter.
+This is how the Ising model on the torus away from its critical temperature has been treated in the literature.

 Alternatively, invariance can be built into the calculation from the beginning, here called ``mani\-fest'' invariance.
 In gauge theory, working exclusively with gauge invariant quantities makes gauge invariance manifest.
 This effectively means that it has been proven prior to the calculation of interest that the method guarantees invariance, so the proof does not need to be revisited, as long as the assumptions are adhered to (i.e.\ no quantities have hidden gauge dependence).